alpozcan/ansible-cis-amazon-linux-2/README.md

 ------------------

 The original role for Amazon Linux 1 was developed by [Anth Courtney](https://au.linkedin.com/in/anthcourtney).
-Amazon Linux 2 CIS Benchmark v1.0.0 compliance and enhancements throughout the role were implemented by [Alp Ozcan](https://au.linkedin.com/in/gozcan)
+Amazon Linux 2 CIS Benchmark v1.0.0 compliance and enhancements throughout the role were implemented by @alpozcan [Alp Ozcan](https://au.linkedin.com/in/gozcan)

 All feedback, issues and PRs are encouraged and appreciated.